-Subpart 1.
-"Chair" means the Chair of the Minneapolis Commission on Civil Rights or that member of the commission who is then discharging the duties of the Chair.

-Subpart 2.
-"Chapter 139 and Chapter 141" mean the Minneapolis Code of Ordinances, Title 7, Chapters 139 and 141.
+- Subpart 1.
+"Chair" means the Chair of the Minneapolis Commission on Civil Rights or that member of the commission who is then discharging the duties of the Chair. - Subpart 2.
+"Chapter 139 and Chapter 141" mean the Minneapolis Code of Ordinances, Title 7, Chapters 139 and 141. - Subpart 3.

-Subpart 3.
 "Civil Rights Ordinance" means the Minneapolis Code of Ordinances, Title 7, Chapters 139 and 141.
 Subpart 4.
-"Commission" means the Minneapolis Commission on Civil Rights.

-Subpart 4.
-"Commission" means the Minneapolis Commission on Civil Rights.

-Subpart 5.
-"Contract Compliance Panel" means the panel of three members of the Commission as described in Chapter 139.50(c)(2), one-two of whom shall be a lawyers, appointed by the Chair to hear a case following the referral of a complaint pursuant to the provisions of Chapter 139.50 (e), or any hearing examiner duly appointed to hear such a case in lieu of a Commission panel.

-Subpart 6.
-"Department" means the Minneapolis Department of Civil Rights.

-Subpart 7.
-"Director" means the Director of the Minneapolis Department of Civil Rights.
+"Commission" means the Minneapolis Commission on Civil Rights. - Subpart 4.
+"Commission" means the Minneapolis Commission on Civil Rights. - Subpart 5.
+"Contract Compliance Panel" means the panel of three members of the Commission as described in Chapter 139.50(c)(2), two of whom shall be lawyers, appointed by the Chair to hear a case following the referral of a complaint), or any hearing examiner duly appointed to hear such a case in lieu of a Commission panel. - Subpart 6.
+"Department" means the Minneapolis Department of Civil Rights. - Subpart 7.
+"Director" means the Director of the Minneapolis Department of Civil Rights. - Subpart 8.

-Subpart 8.
 "File(d)" or "filing" means submitting documents to the designated address, whether physical or electronic, provided to the parties upon appointment of the hearing committee or examiner per Rule 7, Subpart 2.
 The filing party shall send copies of the documents to all other parties to the matter.
 If filing by electronic delivery, the filing party shall carbon copy all other parties on the filing email.
-If filing by physical copy, the filing party shall coordinate with the Chair, presiding commissioner (or hearing examiner), or Department to determine the correct addresses of the other parties to ensure receipt of the filings.

-Subpart 9.
-"Hearing Committee" means a panel of three members of the Commission three-member panel, all of whom shall be lawyers, appointed by the Chair to hear a case following the Director's or review committee's determination of probable cause pursuant to Chapter 141.50(k), or any hearing examiner duly appointed to hear such a case in lieu of a commission committee.
+If filing by physical copy, the filing party shall coordinate with the Chair, presiding commissioner (or hearing examiner), or Department to determine the correct addresses of the other parties to ensure receipt of the filings. - Subpart 9.
+"Hearing Committee" means three-member panel, all of whom shall be lawyers, appointed by the Chair to hear a case following the Director's or review committee's determination of probable cause pursuant to Chapter 141.50(k), or any hearing examiner duly appointed to hear such a case in lieu of a commission committee. - Subpart 10.

-Subpart 8.
-"Hearing Committee." means a panel of three members of the Commission, one of whom shall be a lawyer, appointed by the Chair to hear a case following the Director's or review committee's determination of probable cause pursuant to Chapter 141.50 (d), or any hearing examiner duly appointed to hear such a case in lieu of a commission committee.

-Subpart 910.
 "Party" means any person having a legally cognizable interest in a proceeding covered by the civil rights ordinance, or such person's attorney of record or other representative.

-Subpart 1011.
-"Presiding Commissioner" means the attorney member duly appointed as the presiding commissioner of a contract compliance panel, hearing committee, or review committee, or any hearing examiner who is duly appointed to hear such a case in lieu of a Commission panel or committee.
+Subpart 11.
+"Presiding Commissioner" means the attorney member duly appointed as the presiding commissioner of a contract compliance panel, hearing committee, or review committee, or any hearing examiner duly appointed to hear such a case in lieu of a Commission panel or committee.
 The Chair is responsible for appointing the presiding commissioner pursuant to Chapter 141.50(n)(1)(b).

-Subpart 1112.
-"Review Committee" means the panel of three members of the Commission, one at least two one of whom shall be a lawyer, appointed by the Chair to hear an appeal of the Director's determination that no probable cause exists pursuant to Chapter 141.50(dj) or any hearing examiner duly appointed to hear such a case in lieu of a Commission committee.
+Subpart 12.
+"Review Committee" means the panel of three members of the Commission, at least one of whom shall be a lawyer, appointed by the Chair to hear an appeal of the Director's determination that no probable cause exists pursuant to Chapter 141.50(j) or any hearing examiner duly appointed to hear such a case in lieu of a Commission committee.